Twisterrr/ASM_minilibc_2020/README.md

    ```sh
    make
    ```
-2. you will see the static library "libasm.so"
+2. You will see the static library "libasm.so"

 ## Documentation
 _If you don't know anything about x86-64 Assembly you can start [here](https://github.com/0xAX/asm)_